griffithlab/pVACtools/docs/pvacfuse/output_files.rst

    * - ``Num Passing Peptides``
      - The number of unique well-binding peptides for this fusion
    * - ``IC50 MT``
-     - Median IC50 binding affinity of the best-binding epitope across all prediction algorithms used
+     - Median or lowest IC50 binding affinity of the best-binding epitope across all prediction algorithms used
    * - ``%ile MT``
-     - Median binding affinity percentile rank of the best-binding epitope across all prediction algorithms used (those that provide percentile output)
+     - Median or lowest binding affinity percentile rank of the best-binding epitope across all prediction algorithms used (those that provide percentile output)
    * - ``Expr``
      - The number of fusion-supporting RNA-seq fragments as FFPM (fusion fragments per million total reads). ``NA`` if the run was made without a ``--starfusion-file`` input.
    * - ``Read Support``